 To help [GRPE/WP.29] to act on high-priority items, a detailed action plan from contracting parties (CPs) on their inland transport decarbonization strategy would help identify the most crucial elements to consider and to prioritize.
 Such “CP inland transport decarbonization strategies” could further be split by action type, following the Avoid/Shift/Improve (Annex 1) approach to low carbon mobility (para.
 28).

+ITC might invite some of its subsidiary bodies to pay closer consideration of non-vehicle parameters having a high impact on GHG emissions for road transport sector such as distance covered, car ownership (as already indicated in Annex III. to ECE/TRANS/2023/21)

+ITC might invite considering its subsidiary bodies such as WP.1 to identify and promote safe and efficient road traffic infrastructure recommendations and best practices from climate change point of view.
+This may include adequate integration of lighter and more efficient means of transport in urban settings such as bicycles, powered two wheelers, …), allowing filtering in traffic to reduce congestion, advanced stop lanes improving safety and efficiency and priority bus lanes.
+Also, best practices for Park and Ride facilities at public transport hubs enabling multi-modality between public and private forms of transport may be identified and promoted.

-ITC might invite some of its subsidiary bodies to pay closer consideration of non-vehicle parameters having a high impact on GHG emissions for road transport sector such as distance covered, car ownership (as already indicated in Annex III. to ECE/TRANS/2023/21)[GRPE/WP.29] recommends the ITC strategy to also work towards systematic provision of hybrid meeting possibility for its subsidiary bodies to reduce business travel and lower related GHG emissions; a monitoring mechanism of GHG emissions saved by remote participants might also be considered to quantify the related GHG emissions saved thanks to avoided travel.
+[GRPE/WP.29] recommends the ITC strategy to also work towards systematic provision of hybrid meeting possibility for its subsidiary bodies to reduce business travel and lower related GHG emissions; a monitoring mechanism of GHG emissions saved by remote participants might also be considered to quantify the related GHG emissions saved thanks to avoided travel.

 4. Section 4: ITC-administered instruments to assist in mitigating climate change